dentarg/auth0-blog/_posts/2017-11-15-webpack-bundler-for-javascript-and-friends.markdown

 ---
 layout: post
 title: "Webpack: A Gentle Introduction to the Module Bundler for JavaScript and Friends"
-description: Learn the nitty-gritty of Webpack and how to configure it as a build system in your applications.
+description: Learn the basics of Webpack and how to configure it in your web applications.
 date: 2017-11-15 8:30
 category: Technical Guide, JavaScript, Webpack
 author: